 • Medium to Full Body: Balanced by bright acidity, it avoids feeling heavy, making it an excellent pairing with rich foods and a wine that evolves gracefully in bottle.

-This style routinely scores 93–95 points, with critics noting its ability to age like top Bordeaux blends—often surprising buyers accustomed to plusher South American Malbecs.
+This style routinely scores 93 to 95 points, with critics noting its ability to age like top Bordeaux blends.
+That often surprises buyers who are more accustomed to plusher South American Malbecs.

 From an investment perspective, ‘Le Cedre’ stands out as one of the most reliable Malbec-based wines outside Argentina.
-The 2009 and 2010 vintages, which initially retailed around $45–$50, now sell for $130–$160, delivering approximately 200% appreciation over 15 years.
+The 2009 and 2010 vintages, which initially retailed around $45 to $50, now sell for $130 to $160, delivering roughly 200% appreciation over 15 years.

-Even newer vintages like 2015 and 2016 have already appreciated 30–45%, reflecting growing international interest in premium Cahors wines.
+Even newer vintages like 2015 and 2016 have already appreciated 30 to 45%, reflecting growing international interest in premium Cahors wines.

-It generally reaches its peak between 12 and 20 years, giving investors ample time to capitalize on its aging curve.
+The wine generally reaches its peak between 12 and 20 years, giving you ample time to capitalize on its aging curve.

-With renewed global attention on classic French Malbec and the added benefit of lower initial entry prices, many analysts forecast annual growth of 7–9% over the coming years, making it a smart addition for those seeking old-world diversification in their Malbec holdings.
+With renewed global attention on classic French Malbec and the added benefit of lower initial entry prices, many analysts forecast annual growth of 7 to 9% over the coming years.
+If you’re looking for old-world diversification within your Malbec holdings, this is a smart place to start.
+You can also read more about why patience is the most profitable strategy when building a wine investment portfolio.

 Chateau du Cedre 'Le Cedre', Cahors, France